tacoccino/tako-reader/README.md

 ```bash
 python -m jamdict lookup 食べる
 ```
 You should see entries with readings and definitions.
-If you see `[NG]` next to the database path when running `python -m jamdict info`, see the Troubleshooting section.

 ---